 The pathogens responsible for tubercular meningitis are mycobacteria of the Mycobacterium tuberculosis complex.
 This subacutely or chronically proceeding disease often presents as basal meningitis (infectious reaction is focalized to the basal cerebral areas, especially the brainstem).

 Statistics for active tuberculosis:

-- Tuberculosis is 1 of the top 10 causes of death worldwide
+- Tuberculosis is one of the top ten causes of death worldwide.

 Clinical presentation of tubercular meningitis

 The clinical symptoms of tubercular meningitis are primarily fever, meningismus, headaches, nausea, and vomiting.
 In 50% of the patients, cranial nerve palsies, disorders in vigilance, and confusion syndromes occur.
 If encephalitis or tuberculomas occur, epileptic seizures are also possible.

 CSF examination: Pleocytosis with 50–400 cells/µL, protein ↑↑, glucose ↓ (CSF/serum glucose ratio < 0.5), and lactate ↑.